Strong listening skills are very important during early childhood and can easily be developed through fun activities and games.

 - If they are struggling through each direction, the activity is too complicated and it won’t be beneficial to them.

-For kids around 3 years, begin with asking them to draw just one or two things, individually.
-By 4 or 5 years, many children are able to draw basic pictures by following your step-by-step directions.
+For kids around 4 years, begin by asking them to draw just one or two things, individually.
+By 5 years, many children are able to draw basic pictures by following your step-by-step directions.

 Try including different concepts, such as counting, prepositions (positional words), directions (right & left), colours, shapes and sizes.

 You can introduce your children to these concepts before the activity if you’d like.

 - Give one direction at a time and include plenty of wait time for kids to complete each step.

 - When they are ready, you can start including two instructions or concepts in steps, such as, “draw a triangle under the circle.”
 Try these 2 step directions to give your kids practice following multi-step directions.